 This book is an excellent introduction to the C# programming language.
 The book is over 1000 pages long so there’s plenty of material to learn.

 You’ll start with a detailed introduction to programming and then you’ll slowly work your way through all of the fundamental aspects of C#.

 Unlike other books which go into significant depth on various aspects of C#, this book takes another approach.
 It aims to teach you the basics of C# in as little time as possible.

 This book only covers what you need to know to write a simple program in C#.
 It is great for people who have little to no experience with programming or C#.

 C# was developed by Microsoft, so it makes sense the company has been active in writing documentation and learning resources for the language.

 On the Microsoft website, you’ll find a stockpile of great tutorials that you can use to learn C#.
 For instance, Microsoft has a list of videos and articles to help you learn C# on their .Net website.

-You can also learn from Microsoft’s C# guide in the language’s documentation, which is a great starting point for beginners and covers all the basic principles of C# that you’ll need to know to code an application using the language.
+You can also learn from Microsoft’s C# guide in the language’s documentation, which is a great starting point for beginners.
+The Microsoft C# guide covers all the basic principles of C# that you’ll need to know to code an application using the language.

 Go to Coding Bootcamp

-At a coding bootcamp, you’ll master all the skills you need to pursue a career in tech that uses C#.
-By the end of bootcamp, you will have a portfolio of projects that showcase your skills and access to career support services you can use to help kickstart your journey to a career in tech.
+At a coding boot camp, you’ll master all the skills you need to pursue a career in tech that uses C#.
+By the end of boot camp, you will have a portfolio of projects that showcase your skills.
+You’ll also be able to access career support services to help start your journey to a career in tech.